krazey/android_kernel_samsung_exynos9810/Documentation/filesystems/fscrypt.rst

             u8 nonce[FS_KEY_DERIVATION_NONCE_SIZE];
     };

-Note that :c:type:`struct fscrypt_context` contains the same information as :c:type:`struct fscrypt_policy` (see `Setting an encryption policy`_), except that :c:type:`struct fscrypt_context`
-also contains a nonce.
-The nonce is randomly generated by the kernel and is used to derive the inode's encryption key as described in `Per-file keys`_.
+The context structs contain the same information as the corresponding policy structs (see `Setting an encryption policy`_), except that the context structs also contain a nonce.
+The nonce is randomly generated by the kernel and is used as KDF input or as a tweak to cause different files to be encrypted differently; see `Per-file keys`_ and `DIRECT_KEY policies`_.

 Data path changes
 -----------------